-CPR certification will be provided through HSC 1220 (to be taken in the 1st year fall term) which is a Program required course.
+CPR certification will be provided through HSC 1220 (to be taken no later than the 1st year fall term) which is a Program required course.
 The student will be given the registration information regarding this course at the Health Science orientation.